Driving in Merri-bek

 Where are Electric Vehicle (EV) charging stations located in Merri-bek?

-- Boundary Road Cul-De-Sac at the corner of Boundary Road and Sydney Road North Coburg is where our second DC ‘Fast Charge’ station is located.
+• Boundary Road Cul-De-Sac at the corner of Boundary Road and Sydney Road North Coburg.

-- Oak Park Sports and Aquatic Centre, 563a Pascoe Vale Road, Pascoe Vale which has 3 charging stations.
+• Oak Park Sports and Aquatic Centre, 563a Pascoe Vale Road, Pascoe Vale

-If you have an EV, you can use these charing stations for free.
+If you have an EV, you can use these charging stations for free.

 You can find other charging stations through Chargefox and Plugshare.